-Prepare the way of the Lord . .
+Prepare the way of the Lord .

-Introductory Rites Liturgy of the Word Liturgy of the Eucharist Communion Rite Concluding Rites
+) Introductory Rites Liturgy of the Word Liturgy of the Eucharist Communion Rite Concluding Rites

 I am Father Thomas.
 I am here to explain all the parts of the Mass.
 The Mass is the most important prayer for Catholics.
-We must get ourselves ready for it.
+We must get ourselves read for it.
 Sometimes we may come to church distracted.
 We may feel happy about something or feel sad.
-We n be tired, or we might be excited about what is going to happen later that day.
-The Introductory Rites help us clear these things away and focus on why we have come together.
+We may be tired, or we might be excited about what is going to happen later that day.
+The Introductory Rites help us clear these things away and focus on why we have come together

 The Introductory Rites of the Mass are the prayers and actions at the beginning of the Mass.
-They prepare us to hear the Word of God, to offer ourselves with lesus, and to receive him in Holy Communion.
+They prepare us to hear the Word of God, to offer ourselves with Jesus, and to receive him in Holy Communion.

 To prepare ourselves, we remember why we have come.
-We have come to grow in his love.
+We have come to

-- · praise and thank God, who is so great and good. - pray and sing of God's great love with the Christian community. - · hear God's Word and respond to it with · offer ourselves as a gift with Jesus to God - our Father. · receive lesus in Holy Communion and water and bless ourselves.
+- · praise and thank God, who is so great and good · pray and sing of God's great love with - the Christian community - · hear God's Word and respond to it with · offer ourselves as a gift with Jesus to God - our Father. receive Jesus in Holy Communion and grow in his love.

+When we arrive at church, we take holy vater and bless ourselves.
 As we come into the presence of Christ, we genuflect.
-We r Come Together to Celebrate CHAPTER 7 (45)
+We greet him, and we adore him.